rjojjr/PiCenter/README.md

 add features like lighting and such, and when time allows, controlling ductwork and windows.

+The source for the Raspberry Pi application and be found [here](https://github.com/rjojjr/pitemp)

 Please feel free to contribute features pertaining to your own smart home incorporation.

-The program is built with Springboot, React, Redux, axios and py4j Python Java gateway API to incorporate the Raspberry Pi.
+The program is built with Springboot, React, Redux, axios, Scala and py4j Python Java gateway API to incorporate the Raspberry Pi.

 Branches will be named by toDo-<ToDo number> or bug-<Bug number> or s-<Story number>